|Lalibela Restaurant Photo credits: Africa Access

 Location: 1415 14th St. N.W.
+Washington, DC

-“Their building is attributed to King Lalibela (of the Zagwe dynasty) who set out to construct in the 12th century a ‘New Jerusalem’, after Muslim conquests halted Christian pilgrimages to the holy Land.
-Lalibela flourished after the decline of the Aksum Empire.”
+“Their building is attributed to King Lalibela (of the Zagwe dynasty) who set out to construct in the 12th century a ‘New Jerusalem’, after Muslim conquests halted Christian pilgrimages to the Holy Land.
+Lalibela flourished after the decline of the Aksum Empire….It is a high place of Ethiopian Christianity, still today a place of pilgrimage and devotion.”
 Unesco World Heritage

 |Bete Abba Libanos||Biete Medhane Alem||Bete Giyorgis (Church of St. George)|

-Photos: Unesco World Heritage
+Photo credit: Unesco World Heritage